kulikov-dev/SmallNetUtils/README.md

   4. <b>ConvertDateIntervalsToDateTime</b>: Convert list of DateInterval to list of DateTime;
   5. <b>ConvertDateTimeToDateIntervals</b>: Convert list of DateTime to list of DateInterval;
   6. <b>Merge</b>: Merge consecutive dates into one DateInterval.
-* NumsRangeUtil - contains few methods to create list of NumsRange based on rules: by range size, by ranges amount.